Luke 1, 46-55

 Jesus is coming.

-Remember when you were a child and Christmas Eve came round and how excited you were?
-If you have young children, or if you’re anything like me, a big child, you only have to look at how excited they are today about the prospect of presents tomorrow.
+Remember how excited you were when you were a child and Christmas Eve came round?
+If you have young children (or if you’re anything like me, a big child), you only have to look at how excited they are today about the prospect of presents tomorrow.
 How appropriate is the reading for today that it falls on Christmas Eve?

 Are we sharing in Mary’s joy today?
 That Jesus is coming!
 Tomorrow, many people will be expecting... but what are we expecting?
 Only you know what you are expecting, only I know what I am expecting.
 Mary knew what she was expecting.
 Does the world know what they are expecting tomorrow?